deanhaleem/lol-vis/README.md

-# League of Legends Visualization - Dean Haleem.10, Alex Dennis.411
+# League of Legends Visualization

 To run, open the html files.
 Some browsers don't play well, though, when the files are run locally.
 I used Microsoft Edge to run it locally, and that worked, however, you may not have access to Microsoft Edge.